 90×10003600ms=25ms90 \times \frac{1000}{3600} \frac{\text{m}}{\text{s}} = 25 \frac{\text{m}}{\text{s}}

-The answer is reasonable because the unit changed to a smaller distance unit and a smaller time unit, and the final setup leaves the standard speed unit m/s\text{m}/\text{s}.
+So 90 km/h=25 m/s90 \text{ km/h} = 25 \text{ m/s}.
+The answer is reasonable: the distance unit got smaller and the time unit got smaller, and the final setup leaves the standard speed unit m/s\text{m}/\text{s}.

 Flipping a conversion factor the wrong way